music influence explorer

 She was the first woman inducted into the Rock and Roll Hall of Fame in 1987

-She could play piano by ear and never learned to read music despite her classical training
+Aretha could play piano by ear from age 8 and taught herself to read music

 2